gabriel-souza-developer/gabriel-souza-developer/README.md

 # Hi 👋 My name is
 ![Gabriel Souza](https://readme-typing-svg.herokuapp.com/?font=Inter&color=3A9CDF&size=30&weight=700&lines=Gabriel+Souza;)
-## 🎓 I'm Web Design & Developer!
+## 🎓 I'm Technical Support Analyst!
 -----------------------------------------------

-<p> I'm 20 years old, I was born in Campina Grande - PB and I currently work in the customer service area at Necxt Orbitall.
-Since I was a child, I have always had a nostalgia and passion for technology, and my dream has always been to pursue a career in this field.
-At the moment, I am in the process of career transition and started my higher education course in Systems Analysis and Development.
-My goal is to become a full stack developer and I've already started my journey as a front-end dev and I'm committed to achieving that goal.</p>
+<p> I am an Information Technology professional with extensive experience in technical support, network monitoring, and IT infrastructure.
+I currently work as a Network and IT Back Office Specialist at Proxxima Telecom, where I work with tools such as Zabbix, Grafana, ERP systems, and network equipment (OLTs, ONUs/ONTs, switches, and routers).
+I have extensive experience in incident analysis, troubleshooting, and process automation to ensure high availability and infrastructure performance.

+I have a degree in Systems Analysis and Development from Maurício de Nassau College and have had significant experience at institutions such as INSS, Necxt Orbitall, and Casa Galiotto.</p>

 -----------------------------------------------
 - 🌍 I'm based in Campina Grande, Brazil
 - ✍ You can find my projects here [portfolio]
 - 🧠 I'm learning Advanced Javascript, React, CSS, SASS, HTML, Bootstrap, GIT and MySQL.
-- 🎓 I'm studying Systems Analysis and Development
+- 🎓 I have a degree in Systems Analysis and Development
-- 🔭 I’m currently ooking for my first opportunity
 - 👯 I'm open to collaborating on projects that have a high impact in peoples lives
 - 💬 Ask me about ...
 Anything
 - ✉️ You can contact me at [contato_gabriel_albuquerque@hotmail.com](mailto:contato_gabriel_albuquerque@hotmail.com)